philipturner/molecular-renderer/Documentation/tests.md

 # Tests

+To run each test, copy the source code from the relevant file in [Tests](./Tests).
+Paste the code into `main.swift`, overwriting the Hello World template.
+Then follow the program startup instructions for your operating system.

 ## Upscaling

 Animation where both the molecule and camera are rotating.
 Alternates between isopropanol and silane every 3 seconds.
 Checks that the upscaler can correctly keep track of motion vectors, while upscaling the resolution by 3x.